babul09/Expendus/README.md

 This project is licensed under the **MIT License**.

 ---
-Made with ❤️ using Flutter.
+Made with ❤️ by Babul Bishwas, using Flutter.